MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/06-use-table-expressions.md

     WHERE DerivedTable.PriceType = N'High';
     ```

-1. Select **&#x23f5;Run**.

-1. You've created derived table based on your previous query.
-Your new code uses that derived table and fetches the **ProductID**, **Name**, and **ListPrice** of products that have a **PriceType** of *High* only.
+1. Run the code, which defines a derived table and fetches the **ProductID**, **Name**, and **ListPrice** of products that have a **PriceType** of *High* only.
 Your derived table enabled you to easily build on top of your initial query based on your additional criteria, without making the initial query any more complex.

 ## Challenges